High rise HVAC is a major concern in New York City

 This high rise HVAC option consists of a central piped water system with air-cooled chillers for air conditioning and boilers for heat, which supply indoor fan coil units inside each living space.
 While they can be energy efficient, the four-pipe system is extremely expensive to install and it can be problematic to measure (and bill residents for) individual energy consumption.

 These have been the high rise HVAC systems of choice in the city’s largest buildings, consisting of central cooling towers and boilers that serve water-sourced heat pump units in each apartment.
 One of the biggest downsides of chilled water systems is the presence of water pipes running though the wall, which can cause expensive damage in the event of a water leak.
 The heat pumps can also be excessively noisy and have the same space issues as split systems.
-Perhaps the most troubling are the potential problems with cooling towers that have plagued New York City this past year: the possibility of legionella contamination and the need for regular disinfection and chemical treatment.
+Perhaps the most troubling are the potential problems with cooling towers that plagued New York City a few years ago: the possibility of legionella contamination and the need for regular disinfection and chemical treatment.

 Related article: HVAC Cooling Tower Maintenance Checklist

-As an alternative to the problematic older high rise HVAC choices, builders and developers are looking to a promising new technology called Variable Refrigerant Flow, or VRF systems.
+As an alternative to the problematic older high rise HVAC choices, builders and developers are looking to a newer technology called Variable Refrigerant Flow, or VRF systems.

-Actually, it’s not truly that new, since VRF has been the high rise HVAC system of choice in Japan and Europe for decades.
-Yet VRF systems have only been introduced in the US within the past 10 years or so, and have been quickly gaining popularity due to the efficiencies of the system and the superior comfort levels they can provide.
+VRF has been the high rise HVAC system of choice in Japan and Europe for many years.
+Yet VRF systems have only been introduced in the US within the past decade or so, and have been quickly gaining popularity due to the efficiencies of the system and the superior comfort levels they can provide.